MarkHarper/titanic/README.md

 To Do
 -add HTML&CSS to display statistics
--I am currently working on the display in another repo
+-I have an example of the display that I am building in the following repo (<a href="https://github.com/MarkHarper/gulp-hw">https://github.com/MarkHarper/gulp-hw</a>).
+I am using chartist.js to display the statistics.